awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_finding-types-s3.md

 **Default severity: High**

+#### <a name="exfiltration-s3-maliciousipcaller_datasource"></a>
++ **Data source: **S3 CloudTrail data events

 #### <a name="exfiltration-s3-maliciousipcaller_full"></a>

 This finding informs you that an S3 API operation was invoked from an IP address that is associated with known malicious activity\.
-The observed API is commonly associated with exfiltration tactics where an adversary is is trying to collect data from your network\.
+The observed API is commonly associated with exfiltration tactics where an adversary is trying to collect data from your network\.
 Examples include, `GetObject` and `CopyObject`\.

 #### <a name="exfiltration-s3-maliciousipcaller_remediation"></a>